shaybogomoltz/BRITNZ/README.md

 - [Linkedin profile of IT Brazilians](Linkedin_profile_of_IT_Brazilians.md) (That actually works with IT)<br />
 - [Groups](Groups.md) (Whatsapp, Facebook, Slack...)<br />

-PS: Found a broken link?
-There is something that you can improve it?
+PS: Have you founded a broken link?
+Is there something that you can improve?
 Help us and yourself by editing this document.
-Don't know how to edit? send me a private message on shay.bogomoltz@gmail.com
+Don't know how to edit? send me a private message at shay.bogomoltz@gmail.com